Meniere's Disease

 Vertigo treatment

-• Intratympanic Injections: Your doctor may suggest injecting one of several medications directly into the inner ear.
+Vertigo can be the most stubborn symptoms of Meniere’s disease.
+If it persists and is not adequately relieved by medication, your doctor may consider more invasive measures:- Intratympanic Injections: Your doctor may suggest injecting one of several medications directly into the inner ear.
 The goal of these injections is to preserve the parts of the inner ear that are functioning, though each medication has advantages and drawbacks.

-• Surgery: In severe cases, your doctor may recommend a surgical procedure.
+- Surgery: In severe cases, your doctor may recommend a surgical procedure.
 These can range from making cuts to relieve inner ear pressure to severing affected nerves to removing the affected labyrinth.
-This last procedure called a labyrinthectomy, causes total loss of hearing in the affected ear but is most successful for treating vertigo as all balance signals to the brain then come from the unaffected ear15.
+This last procedure called a labyrinthectomy, causes total loss of hearing in the affected ear but is most successful for treating vertigo as all balance signals to the brain then come from the unaffected ear[15].